Keion Carpenter, Former NFL Safety, Perishes In ‘Freak Accident’ While On Family Vacation

-Former NFL safety Keion Carpenter was killed Thursday morning in what family called a ‘freak accident’ while on vacation in south Florida.
+Former NFL safety Keion Carpenter was killed Thursday morning in what family called a “freak accident” while on vacation in south Florida.
 He was 39-years-old.

 Carpenter, who was playing with this son at the time, the Baltimore Sun reported, slipped and fell while running, hitting his head on the pavement.
 Jamila Smith, Keion’s cousin, spoke to the Baltimore Sun about the tragedy.